cakephp/docs/en/controllers/components/security.rst

   error.
 * 'secure' Indicates an SSL method restriction failure.

-.. versionadded:: cakephp/cakephp 2.3.6
+.. versionadded:: cakephp/cakephp 3.2.6

-    As of v2.3.6 an additional parameter is included in the backHole callback, an instance of the ``~Cake\\Controller\\Exception\\SecurityException`` is
+    As of v3.2.6 an additional parameter is included in the blackHole callback, an instance of the ``~Cake\\Controller\\Exception\\SecurityException`` is
     included as a second parameter.